Understand how FlashAttention cuts auxiliary attention memory from O(n²) to O(n) with tiling and online softmax, and analyze its IO complexity.

 2one decode step scores: 8,192

 3ratio: 8,192xThe algorithmic idea is general, but the fastest kernels are hardware-specific.
-FlashAttention-2 describes better parallelism and work partitioning for modern GPUs, while FlashAttention-3 is a Hopper-focused redesign that targets features such as TMA, WGMMA, and FP8 attention.[3][4]
+FlashAttention-2 describes better parallelism and work partitioning for modern GPUs.
+FlashAttention-3 is a Hopper-focused redesign that targets features such as TMA, WGMMA, and an FP8 forward path.[3][4]
+FlashAttention-4 retunes the pipeline for Blackwell B200 and GB200 GPUs and implements it in CuTe-DSL.

 Availability in an application depends on its framework build, device, datatype, tensor shapes, and attention features.
 Treat backend selection as something to verify, not something to infer from the model name.